cuonghd97/cuonghd97/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Nautilus
-- 💬 Ask me about ...
-- 📫 How to reach me: [my website](https://the-semicolon.dev/)
+- 📫 How to reach me: [personal website](https://the-semicolon.dev/)